chingu-voyages/v25-bears-team-06/README.md

 ### Development Style and Git Branches

 We developed the project using a source-control branching model called [Trunk Based Development](https://trunkbaseddevelopment.com/) which is used at tech companies like Google and Facebook.
-The model involves developers collobrating on a single branch known as the trunk, or more commonly known as the Master or Main branch on Github.
+The model involves developers collaborating on a single branch known as the trunk, or more commonly known as the Master or Main branch on Github.

 In addition, we would create short-lived Git branches, unique to each developer, where we would push small commits and conduct code reviews using pull requests.